 In 1535 the cathedral passed into the hands of the evangelical church.
 During the Thirty Years War, the interior was destroyed, but thanks to the generosity of prince Ernest Bogusław von Croya, in the second half of the 17th century, the temple acquired new baroque furnishings.
 In 1802, the Gothic tower of the cathedral was demolished.
 The new, neo-Gothic bell tower was erected in 1855, and renovation works were carried out.
 In the 1960s, the temple was regothisated and renovated.

-The interiors of the chancel, transept and part of the nave are covered with rib vaults, the southern nave is covered with a stellar vault.
-The central nave is open to the aisles with large, pointed arcades.
-There are fragments of polychrome from the first half of the 14th century preserved on the vault of the presbytery and nave.
-In the main altar there is a late Gothic triptych from around 1520, and the early Gothic baptismal font from the 14th century is placed in the northern arm of the transept.
-There is a Gothic crucifix from the mid-15th century in the chancel arch.
-On the wall of the southern arm of the transept, paintings from 1527 are hung.
+The cathedral has preserved its medieval plan and shape to this day, despite the multi-phase and long construction and laterearly modern transformations.
+Of the latter, the most painful is the loss of the Gothic west tower, replaced by a neo-gothic one.
+Numerous Romanesque and Gothic architectural details in the form of window jambs, portals, friezes or vaults with their supporting system have survived in the remaining parts of the monument.
+In addition, fragments of polychrome from the first half of the fourteenth century have been preserved on the vault of the chancel and the central nave.
+In the main altar there is a late Gothic triptych from around 1520, in the northern arm of the transept there is an early Gothic baptismal font from the 14th century, and a Gothic crucifix from the mid-15th century is on the chancel arch.
+On the wall of the southern arm of the transept, paintings with passion scenes from 1527 are hung.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.